groupvine/gv-doc/about/golocal.md

 # GoLocal&trade; and GroupVine 4 School Sponsorships

-GroupVine's GoLocal&trade; program leverages the GroupVine 4 School email service to allow schools to add compelling, premium-level deals to their sponsorship offerings for local businesses and organizations, and also allow local businesses and organizations to be easily and effectively promoted to local schools who use the GroupVine email service.
+GroupVine's GoLocal&trade; program leverages the GroupVine 4 School email service and can be used to serve two needs:

+1. allows schools to add compelling, premium-level deals to their sponsorship offerings for local businesses and organizations, and

+2. allows local businesses and organizations to be easily and effectively promoted to local schools who use the GroupVine email service.

 If you are involved in offering sponsorships for your school, and would like to add GroupVine GoLocal ad placement as a new sponsorship